-- The presence of droppings within the building and on surfaces around the exterior of the building, the presence or lack of cobwebs; indicating internal flight.
+- The presence of droppings within the building and on surfaces around the exterior of the building

 - Urine staining beneath access points

 - Scratch marks around access points

-- Visual signs of roosting bats
+- Visual signs of roosting bats.

 All accessible surfaces were inspected for bat droppings and crevices were inspected for the presence or evidence of roosting bat species.